yenrab/AALang-Gab-Development/README.md

 2. **Execute**: The LLM interprets and executes the AALang code
 3. **Interact**: Use the product as designed

-AALang specifications are **MCP ready**, meaning they integrate seamlessly with Model Context Protocol tooling for enhanced LLM interactions.
+AALang specifications are **MCP and A2A ready**, meaning they integrate seamlessly with Model Context Protocol tooling for enhanced LLM interactions and support native Agent-to-Agent communication via gossip-based P2P protocols for distributed execution.

 ## User Commands